AnuragRai19/Netflix-Clone/README.md

-Netflix Clone
+# Netflix Clone

 A simple Netflix clone built using HTML and CSS to replicate the UI of Netflix's homepage.

-Features
+## Features

-Responsive design for different screen sizes
+- Responsive design for different screen sizes

-Header section with Netflix logo and navigation links
+- Header section with Netflix logo and navigation links

-Hero banner with background image and call-to-action button
+- Hero banner with background image and call-to-action button

-Footer section with links to important pages
+- Footer section with links to important pages

-Technologies Used
+## Technologies Used

-HTML5
+- HTML5

-CSS3 (Flexbox & Grid)
+- CSS3 (Flexbox & Grid)

+## Contributing

+Feel free to submit pull requests to improve the project.

+## License

+This project is for educational purposes only and is not affiliated with Netflix.